DIPlib/diplib/changelogs/diplib_next.md

   the data over when the input was binary.
 In that case it now creates a new uint8 image that points to the same data segment of the binary image, as intended.

+- `dip::EdgeObjectsRemove()` produced an empty output image when the input and output images were the same object.

 ### Updated dependencies

 ### Build changes